How to File a DMCA Takedown on Xvideos (2026 Guide)

 Federal Law on Adult Content: 18 U.S.C. § 2257

-18 U.S.C. § 2257 imposes strict record-keeping obligations on producers of sexually explicit content.
+18 U.S.C. § 2257 imposes record-keeping obligations on producers of sexually explicit content.
 Any primary or secondary producer of visual depictions of actual people engaged in sexually explicit conduct must:

 - Maintain records of each performer's legal name, date of birth, and any stage names